ganapathyg981/engineering-notes/dsa/graph.md

 ### Surrounded Regions
 You are given a 2-D matrix board containing 'X' and 'O' characters.

-If a continous, four-directionally connected group of 'O's is surrounded by 'X's, it is considered to be surrounded.
+If a continuous, four-directionally connected group of 'O's is surrounded by 'X's, it is considered to be surrounded.

 Change all surrounded regions of 'O's to 'X's and do so in-place by modifying the input board.